-The Contractor will submit invoices and monthly program reports to Behavioral Health and Recovery Services (BHRS) within 15 days after the close of the month in which services were rendered.
+The Contractor will submit invoices and monthly program reports to Behavioral Health and Recovery Services (BHRS) by the tenth (10th) of each month.
 Program performance data will be submitted in a timely, complete, accurate, and verifiable manner using the BHRS approved reporting procedures.
 Invoices must reflect the provision of services and the usage of funds each month throughout the entire contract period.
 Refer to Exhibit B for specific fiscal requirements.
-Following receipt and provisional approval of a monthly invoice, County shall make payment within 30 days.
 Upon notification from BHRS, the Contractor must correct inaccurate invoices and corresponding reports in order to receive reimbursement.
 Corrections must be made within five (5) working days.
 Invoices submitted more than two (2) months past the month of service may not be reimbursed.
+Invoice(s) for June will be due by June 1st to facilitate timely payment.